 Some readers might expect us to relate the intolerance of European natives to their climate views.
 However, doing so entails a risk of reverse causality.
-Our empirical strategy is therefore based on the epidemiological method (Fernández, 2011), which relates individual outcome variables (in our case two types of views on climate change) for secondgeneration immigrants to average characteristics (in our case primarily intolerance) of the countries from which their parents migrated.
+Our empirical strategy is therefore based on the epidemiological method (Fernández, 2011), which relates individual outcome variables (in our case two types of views on climate change) for second-generation immigrants to average characteristics (in our case primarily intolerance) of the countries from which their parents migrated.
 The assumption is that cultural features of the country of origin are transmitted through the family (Bisin and Verdier, 2011) or, possibly, through continual contact with the country of origin.
-The main advantage of this method is that reverse causality can be ruled out, since the climatechange views of an individual cannot affect the intolerance of the residents in the parents' country of origin several decades ago.
+The main advantage of this method is that reverse causality can be ruled out, since the climate-change views of an individual cannot affect the intolerance of the residents in the parents' country of origin several decades ago.
 With the approaches traditionally used in the literature on the determinants of climate skepticism, it is unclear whether a certain factor causes climate skepticism or if climate skepticism causes a certain factor.
-Thus, we have not chosen our sample because we are primarily interested in secondgeneration immigrants as such, but because the sample enables us to undertake a methodological improvement, for better causal inference.4 time when the parents migrated.
-Our two outcome variables are from the European Social Survey (ESS) and are replies to questions about whether the respondent believes that the climate is changing and how good or bad the impact of climate change will be.
-As such, the first question is more of a factual kind, whereas the second is more of a normative, or evaluative, kind.
-Our initial sample consists of close to 4000 second-generation immigrants in 22 European countries and Israel, whose parents come from 78 different countries across the world.
+Thus, we have not chosen our sample because we are primarily interested in second-generation immigrants as such, but because the sample enables us to undertake a methodological improvement, for better causal inference.